Have you ever heard the phrase “content is king” being thrown around in the SEO world?

 - Does my content provide value and is it for the genuine interest of my readers?

-But a 2500 word article that is an authority on the topic it covers, that should get a ton of links.
+On the other hand, a 2,500-word article that is an authority on the topic should get a ton of links.

 SEO Power Pages